hugozanini/simple-web-page/README.md

 # Simple web page

-This is base project to start a web development.
+This is base repo to start a web development project.

 ```
  ┣ 📂public